 Seared tuna steak with a green onion, ginger, and lime sauce.
 More asparagus.
 This time in soup form.
 I’d like to work on this recipe and post it… it’s not ready yet.

 Surprise!
 More asparagus, this time sauteed with garlic and red pepper flakes.
 Topped with 1/2 tsp Sweetwater Growers‘ Rosemary-infused olive oil.
 And Swordfish.
 I miss nighttime carbs.

 More chicken, this one grilled in a Mediterranean spice blend.
 And I shook things up with… WHITE asparagus.
 Eaten raw with a sprinkle of cumin.
-Normally I love white asparagus; however, at this point I hate all things asparagus.
+Despite its phallic appearance, I normally love white asparagus; however, at this point I hate all things asparagus.

 White asparagus is nearly identical to green nutritionally speaking, but it is white due to having been kept out of the light.
 The flavor is slightly milder then green, and it’s a little softer.
 They sort of taste like endive to me.

 No more dessert for me.
 Sort of.

 Dessert chicken, anyone?
 In the South people eat chicken and waffles for breakfast sometimes.
 Gladys Knight has a famous restaurant based on the concept!
 With this in mind, I tossed this chicken with a little maple extract and cinnamon before baking.
 Then I sprinkled everything with more cinnamon… even the asparagus.

 Not bad.
 Would be better with a waffle.
 And syrup.
 Mmmmm… sugar…

 Emily sent me a delicious box of goodies.
 At least I think they are delicious… since it’s not asparagus, I can’t eat it until after I walk of that stage Saturday night. 🙂 That chocolate granola is coming with me though!!